mrocklin/blog/_posts/work/2019-09-02-stay-on-hpc.md

 4.  **User familiarity**: In some ways HPC systems are more familiar to scientific users today than cloud environments.
 For example when you move to the cloud you often lose things like POSIX file systems, file formats like HDF, and more.
-In the long run this is fine, there are excellent alternatives, to these technologies, but a lot of user code will have to change a bit.
+In the long run this is fine, there are excellent alternatives to these technologies, but a lot of user code will have to change a bit.

 5.  **Lockin**:  The clouds will sell you products that are highly productive,